moechofe/lowresrmx/asset.dev/manual.md

 Return the `character` of the `x`,`y` cell from the [`current layer`](#bg-layer).

-Example of a (silly) way to read the ASCII code of a char:
+Example of reading the ASCII code of a character:

     bg 2
     for x=0 to shown.w\8